natelistrom/natelistrom.github.io/_posts/2023-12-05-storytelling-for-designers.md

 ![A cursor pointer, floating within a speech bubble, hovered over a button that says "story"](/assets/img/storytelling-and-design-00.jpg)

 <p class="dropCap">How do you share your ideas in a way that helps people <em>truly</em> see them?
 How can you help folks pick them up, like nuggets of gold, hefting their weight, feeling their texture, and perhaps stashing them away for later use?
-In 2020, I faced this question as I was preparing for a talk.</p>
+In 2020, I faced this question.</p>

 I was the only designer in my business unit at Microsoft, responsible for supporting multiple product and engineering teams.
 There was no way I could do everything.